 Kuching, apart from minor damage in the bazaar area, was practically untouched.

-Besides the destruction of infrastructures and buildings, the population in Borneo also suffered from widespread malnutrition and disease caused by acute food shortages.
+On top of the destruction of infrastructures and buildings, the population in Borneo also suffered from widespread malnutrition and disease caused by acute food shortages.

 Besides the loss of loved ones, their freedom, and sources of livelihood, the Japanese forces were also accused of taking a community’s paddy spirit.

 A story published in The Sarawak Gazette Apr 1, 1947 was cited from an annual report of Serian District.

 The district office reported it as “an interesting little bit of folklore” while the then Serian district officer described it as “obviously a new practice.”

 The Dayak community in Serian back then claimed that during the Japanese occupation the Japanese government stole the paddy spirit.

 The Japanese then kept the spirit in the district office, thus causing poor harvests and pest ridden crops in the area.

 “In order to induce the paddy spirit to return to the Dayaks, after seeking permission from the District Office, they held a procession with gongs and drums and bearing food and drink around the inside of the office,” the report stated.